clojure-emacs/cider/doc/up_and_running.md

 Alternatively you can use <kbd>C-u M-x</kbd> `cider-jack-in` <kbd>RET</kbd> to
 specify the name of a `lein` or `boot` project, without having to visit any file in it.
+This option is also useful if your project contains both `project.clj` and `build.boot` and you want to launch a repl for one or the other.

 In Clojure(Script) buffers the command `cider-jack-in` is bound to <kbd>C-c M-j</kbd>.

 For further customizing the command line used for `cider-jack-in`, you can change the following (all string options):

  * `cider-[TOOL]-global-options`: these are passed to the command directly, in first position (e.g. `-o` to `lein` enables offline mode).
  * `cider-[TOOL]-parameters`: these are usually tasks names and their parameters (e.g.: `dev` for launching boot's dev task instead of the standard `repl -s  wait`).

 ## Connect to a running nREPL server

-You can go to your project's directory in a terminal and type there (assuming you're using Leiningen that is):
+You can go to your project's directory in a terminal and type there:

 ```
 $ lein repl
 ```

-Or with Boot:
+Or:

 ```
-$ boot repl wait
+$ boot repl -s wait (or whatever task launches a repl)
 ```

 Alternatively you can start nREPL either manually or by the facilities provided by your